- Do I have to pay a membership fee to compete in GTA AM Tour events?

 Check the “Events Schedule” for more information.

-Per event winners Women's Flight winners will receive a trophy and, if there are more than 7 players competing, will also win one case of Mill Street beer and a $50 TaylorMade Gift Card!
-The top per Flight player, in the season-long Myrtle Beach Order of Merit, will receive a March 2018 trip to Myrtle Beach, courtesy of Myrtle Beach Golf Holiday...!
+Per event winners, in the Women's Flight will receive a trophy and, if there are more than 7 players competing, will also win one case of Mill Street beer and a $50 TaylorMade Gift Card!
+The top per Flight player in the Women's Flight, in the season-long Order of Merit, will receive round of golf (for you and a guest) at an exclusive Muskoka golf course.

 9. How many events do I have to play in during the season?